ONSdigital/design-system/README.md

 Once the server has started navigate to http://localhost:3010

 ## Testing
-To test locally ensure you;ve followed all the steps above to install dependencies.
+To test locally ensure you've followed all the steps above to install dependencies.
 You can have three options:

 ### Run tests locally in watch mode
 This will watch your test files and JavaScript for changes and rerun the test suite each time a change is detected.